Protein-Engineering-Framework/PyPEF/README.md

 <a name="api-usage"></a>
 ## API Usage for Sequence Encoding
 For script-based encoding of sequences using PyPEF and the available AAindex-, OneHot- or DCA-based techniques, the classes and corresponding functions can be imported, i.e. `OneHotEncoding`, `AAIndexEncoding`, `GREMLIN` (DCA),  `PLMC` (DCA), and `DCAHybridModel`.
 In addition, implemented functions for CV-based tuning of regression models can be used to train and validate models, eventually deriving them to obtain performances on retained data for testing.
-An exemplary script for CV-based (low-*N*) tuning of models and using them for testing is provided at [workflow/api_encoding_train_test.py](workflow/api_encoding_train_test.py).
+An exemplary script and a Jupyter notebook for CV-based (low-*N*) tuning of models and using them for testing is provided at [workflow/api_encoding_train_test.py](workflow/api_encoding_train_test.py) and [workflow/api_encoding_train_test.ipynb](workflow/api_encoding_train_test.ipynb), respectively.

 <p align="center">
     <img src="workflow/low_N_avGFP_extrapolation.png" alt="drawing" width="500"/>